 - Design Fees and other Professional Fees are allowed for the preparation of construction documents and to satisfy other pre-construction requirements.
 Pre-development costs must be incurred during the project term or in the three years prior to the application deadline.
-In general, pre-development costs should not exceed fifteen percent (15%) of the construction costs. - Archeology includes field work, report writing, curation of artifacts and interpretation.
-If your project includes any ground-disturbing activity (e.g., trenching, grading, demolition, new construction, etc.), it is very likely that an archeological survey will be required unless you can provide adequate documentation of prior ground disturbance.
-Your budget should take into account the need for an archeological survey.
-Contact your regional grants administrator (RGA) (at https://parks.ny.gov/grants/contact.aspx) or the archeology representative for your county (at https://parks.ny.gov/shpo/contact/), to determine the need and anticipated costs for archeology. - Project planning is eligible for stand-alone funding in all three programs.
-This funding is intended for project-specific planning, such as preparing site designs and specifications, schematic drawings and conducting specific project-related environmental reviews (i.e., for rehabilitation of a historic property or structural assessment of a dock for public fishing), not for planning or environmental review processes of comprehensive Open Space, Management or Master Plans. - All grantees receiving state aid for acquisition, development, renovation or restoration projects must provide a dated and signed project boundary map of the park, recreation or historic preservation area affected by the funding.
+In general, pre-development costs should not exceed fifteen percent (15%) of the construction costs. - Archaeology includes field work, report writing, curation of artifacts and interpretation.
+If your project includes any ground-disturbing activity (e.g., trenching, grading, demolition, new construction, etc.), it is very likely that an archaeological survey will be required, unless you can provide adequate documentation of prior ground disturbance.
+Your budget should take into account the need for an archaeological survey.
+General information can be found at https://parks.ny.gov/shpo/ on the Archaeology and Environmental Review tabs. - Project planning is eligible for stand-alone funding in all three programs.
+This funding is intended for project-specific planning, such as preparing site designs and specifications, schematic drawings and conducting specific project-related environmental reviews (i.e., for rehabilitation of a historic property or structural assessment of a dock for public fishing), not for planning or environmental review processes of comprehensive Open Space, Management or Master Plans. - All grantees receiving state aid for acquisition, development, renovation or restoration projects must provide a dated and signed project boundary map of the park, recreation or historic preservation area affected by the funding, which reflects the legal description in the deed(s) to the property, including lands under water.
 The cost of surveying or production of a map to fulfill this requirement can be included in the project budget.